microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

    the metrics comment should be added to the PR with the following details:
    - :heavy_check_mark: Thanks for keeping your pull request small.
    - :heavy_check_mark: Thanks for adding tests.
-   - Product code: 15
+   - Product code: 16
-   - Test code: 20
+   - Test code: 30
-   - Subtotal: 35
+   - Subtotal: 46
    - Ignored: 30
-   - Total: 65
+   - Total: 76
    The metrics comment thread should be closed.
-1. Modify the build task definition to change the parameters to the following:
+1. Modify the build task definition to change the inputs to the following:
-   - Base size: 1
+   - Base size: 2
-   - Growth rate: 1
+   - Growth rate: 2
    - Test factor: 100
    - File matching patterns: \*\*/file*
    - Code file extensions: ts
    Push a new change to the build, adding 1 more line to `file.ignored`.
-The build will re-run and you should see the title prefix updated to "XL:warning: :black_small_square:".
+The build will re-run and you should see the title prefix updated to "L:warning: :black_small_square:".
 A new comment corresponding to the new iteration will be added to the thread, which should have the following
    details:
-   - :x: Try to keep pull requests smaller than 1 lines of new product code by following the Single Responsibility Principle (SRP).
+   - :x: Try to keep pull requests smaller than 2 lines of new product code by following the Single Responsibility Principle (SRP).
    - :warning: Consider adding additional tests.
    - Product code: 10
    - Test code: 0
    - Subtotal: 10
-   - Ignored: 56
+   - Ignored: 67
-   - Total: 66
+   - Total: 77
-   The metrics comment thread should be active. `temporary1.ts` and temporary2.ts` should both include the closed comment ":exclamation: This file may not need to be reviewed."
+   The metrics comment thread should be active. `temporary1.ts` and `temporary2.ts` should both include the closed comment ":exclamation: This file may not need to be reviewed."
-1. Modify the build task definition to change the "test factor" parameter to "0" (not blank).
+1. Modify the build task definition to change the "test factor" input to "0" (not blank).
 Push a new change to the build, adding 1 more line to `file.ignored`.
-The build will re-run and you should see the title prefix updated to "XL :black_small_square:".
+The build will re-run and you should see the title prefix updated to "L :black_small_square:".
 A new comment corresponding to the new iteration will be added to the thread, which should have the following
    details:
-   - :x: Try to keep pull requests smaller than 1 lines of new product code by following the Single Responsibility Principle (SRP).
+   - :x: Try to keep pull requests smaller than 2 lines of new product code by following the Single Responsibility Principle (SRP).
    - Product code: 10
    - Test code: 0
    - Subtotal: 10
-   - Ignored: 57
+   - Ignored: 68
-   - Total: 67
+   - Total: 78
    The metrics comment thread should be active.
 1. Without pushing addition changes, go back to your PR and click "Re-queue" next to the build.
 The build should success but no changes should be made to